ThisIsAntonio/ai-callbot-pipecat/README.md

 - ✅ Triggering a TTS prompt after each silence
 - ✅ Gracefully terminating the call after 3 unanswered silences
 - ✅ Logging a summary of the call: start/end time, duration, silence count, reason
+- ✅ Silence detection is handled via a background timer triggered when the first participant joins, ensuring compatibility with Pipecat’s available events

 🛠 Built in <48 hours from scratch, using Python, FastAPI, and Daily APIs.
 Ready for extension or production deployment.